RasaHQ/rasa/docs/docs/reference/rasa/core/featurizers/tracker_featurizers.md

 - `interpreter` - The interpreter
 - `use_text_for_last_user_input` - Indicates whether to use text or intent label for featurizing last user input.
+- `ignore_rule_only_turns` - If True ignore dialogue turns that are present only in rules.
+- `rule_only_data` - Slots and loops,
+  which only occur in rules but not in stories.

 **Returns**:

-  A dictionary of state type (INTENT, TEXT, ACTION_NAME, ACTION_TEXT, ENTITIES, SLOTS, ACTIVE_LOOP) to a list of features for all dialogue turns in all trackers.
+  A list (corresponds to the list of trackers) of lists (corresponds to all dialogue turns) of dictionaries of state type (INTENT, TEXT, ACTION_NAME, ACTION_TEXT, ENTITIES, SLOTS, ACTIVE_LOOP) to a list of features for all dialogue turns in all trackers.